elitalon/elitalon.github.io/_posts/2016-02-20-the-real-value-of-fastlane.md

 ---
 title: The real value of fastlane
-description: Discovering where fastlane really shines when going beyond the default tools for more complex deployment pipelines
+description: Realising that fastlane really shines when composing actions for more complex deployment pipelines
 ---
-When [fastlane](https://fastlane.tools) started to get attention from the community, I was not particularly excited about it.
-I thought it was certainly a cool project, but it was not solving any real problem.
+I was not particularly excited when [fastlane](https://fastlane.tools) started to get attention from the community.
+I agreed it was a cool project, but it was not solving any actual problem I had.

 <!--more-->

-We already had [nomad](https://github.com/nomad) and [xctool](https://github.com/facebook/xctool), plus `xcrun` and the improved `xcodebuild`.
-I just didn't see the need of another tool to deal with workflows that any seasoned iOS developer should be able to manage.
-However, I got involved recently in a relatively big project and decided to give fastlane a go.
+We already had [nomad](https://github.com/nomad), [xctool](https://github.com/facebook/xctool), `xcrun` and an improved `xcodebuild`.
+I just didn't see the need of another tool to deal with workflows that any seasoned iOS developer should be familiar with.

-## Cleaning a Makefile
+But I got involved recently in a relatively big project and decided to try fastlane.

+## Simplifying Makefiles
-I usually include a [Makefile](https://www.gnu.org/software/make/manual/make.html#Introduction) with my iOS projects, where the *targets* are simply shortcuts to perform different tasks.
-Each target contains one or more *recipes* in order to complete a given task.
-For example, a "deploy" target may run the tests, create an [IPA](https://en.wikipedia.org/wiki/.ipa_(file_extension)) and send it somewhere via `curl`.
-Those targets can be easily triggered in a CI service.
+I usually include a [Makefile](https://www.gnu.org/software/make/manual/make.html#Introduction) with the iOS projects I work on, where [_rules_](https://www.gnu.org/software/make/manual/html_node/Rule-Introduction.html) act as shortcuts to perform different workflows.
+A _target_ in a rule is the entry point for performing one or more _recipes_ that eventually completes a given workflow.

+For example, a `deploy` target would have three recipes: running all tests, creating an [IPA](https://en.wikipedia.org/wiki/.ipa_(file_extension)) and sending artefacts somewhere via `scp`, `sftp` or a similar tool.

+My first step in adopting fastlane was to use its [tools](https://github.com/fastlane/fastlane/blob/7aeb29aea2eb437f8c6bd79f9c657528f160a3d0/README.md#fastlane-toolchain) to replace some of the recipes.
+Like fastlane, I often use [xcpretty](https://github.com/supermarin/xcpretty) to make `xcodebuild`'s output more developer-friendly, so it was something we could get rid of too.

-So I started replacing the recipes with the [iOS toolchain](https://github.com/fastlane/fastlane/blob/7aeb29aea2eb437f8c6bd79f9c657528f160a3d0/README.md#fastlane-toolchain) that fastlane provides.
-I often use [xcpretty](https://github.com/supermarin/xcpretty) to filter the output too, so I was able to clean up the initial Makefile a little bit.
-But still, it felt like I was simply replacing one set of tools with another.
+All in all we were able to simplify the initial Makefile a bit, but it still felt like we were only replacing one set of tools with another.
+With the downside that this new set of tools was a third party dependency we didn't control.

-## Dealing with complex pipelines
+## Dealing with complex workflows
-Later on I had to customise some of the build configurations of the CI service and add new ones.
-The changes needed were complex and adding more stuff to the Makefile made it grow out of control.
-Both the number of recipes per target and the variables to reuse program arguments increased significantly.
+Shortly afterwards we had to add new configurations and workflows for the pipelines in the [CI service](https://en.wikipedia.org/wiki/Continuous_integration).

-Depending on the specific pipeline I needed to switch branches, go back to a previous release, notify the team on Slack, temporarily increment the bundle version, submit the builds to external services,…
+The changes needed were complex.
+Depending on the pipeline we had to switch branches, check out previous releases, notify the team on Slack, increment bundle versions, submit builds to external services, etc. As a result, adapting the Makefile made it grow out of control.

-So I dug into fastlane's documentation and found a potential solution: the [actions](https://github.com/fastlane/fastlane/blob/master/docs/Actions.md).
-Besides the default toolchain, fastlane also offers more than a hundred additional actions that covered almost every single requirement I had.
-I kept cleaning up the Makefile and moved most of the original targets into dedicated lanes in the [Fastfile](https://github.com/fastlane/fastlane/tree/master/docs), thus reducing the code needed to execute them.
+We turned to fastlane's documentation, hoping to find an alternative solution.
+And we indeed found that, besides the default toolchain, fastlane also offered [actions](https://github.com/fastlane/fastlane/blob/master/docs/Actions.md): additional utilities that covered practically every single requirement we had.
+So we kept refactoring the Makefile, transforming most of the original rules into lanes in a [Fastfile](https://github.com/fastlane/fastlane/blob/7aeb29aea2eb437f8c6bd79f9c657528f160a3d0/docs/README.md#fastfile) that reduced the amount of code required for each workflow.

+## The real value of fastlane
-I suddenly realised that my initial thought about fastlane was due to an oversimplification.
-I still think that some of the tools (e.g. [gym](https://github.com/fastlane/gym) or [scan](https://github.com/fastlane/scan)) do not present any real advantage over mastering `xcodebuild`, while some others are just a nice-to-have (e.g. [snapshot](https://github.com/fastlane/snapshot), [match](https://github.com/fastlane/match) or [pem](https://github.com/fastlane/pem)).
-But the ability to combine these tools with the rest of default actions is what makes fastlane really stand out of other alternatives.
+At that point I had to admit that my initial thought about fastlane was an oversimplification.

+I still think that using some of the tools in isolation, like [gym](https://github.com/fastlane/gym) or [scan](https://github.com/fastlane/scan), do not present a significant advantage over mastering `xcodebuild`.
+And others like [snapshot](https://github.com/fastlane/snapshot) are simply nice-to-have.
+But the ability to combine these tools and actions together in complex workflows is what makes fastlane really shine (as if it had been inspired by the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)).
-## What fastlane really means
-For beginners, fastlane's toolchain provides an easy way of automating different development tasks (building, testing, creating IPAs,…).
-Setting up a continuous integration and deployment service becomes then more manageable, although every iOS developer should know what is happening behind the scenes.

-However, for me the real value of fastlane lies in the ecosystem surrounding it.
-By offering a way to integrate additional actions, fastlane has rather become a framework that allows developers to implement really complex pipelines beyond the scope of the default tools.
+On top of that, a whole ecosystem around fastlane is growing because it also offers a way to integrate external actions.
+This makes it a kind of framework that allows developers add their own functionality when something is missing from the built-in toolchain.

-The only downside is that now iOS projects have (another) dependency with a third-party tool, which is something I do not like.
+The only downside I still see is that now iOS projects have yet another dependency with a third party tool, which is always a risk.
 I'll keep a copy of my good old Makefile, just in case.